Bessel periods and anticyclotomic $p$-adic spinor $L$-functions: Introduction

 \subsection{Acknowledgement}

-Yamana is partially supported by JSPS Grant-in-Aid for Young Scientists (B) 26800017.
+Yamana is partially supported by JSPS Grant-in-Aid for Scientific Research (C) 18K03210 and (B) 19H01778.
 He would like to thank Michael Harris for very stimulating discussions and Kazuki Morimoto and Hiraku Atobe for helpful discussions.
 Hsieh is partially supported by a MOST grant 103-2115-M-002-012-MY5.
 This work was done when Yamana stayed in the Max Planck Institute for Mathematics, and he would like to thank the institute for the excellent working environment.
+This work was partially supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics).